mendix/docs/content/en/docs/refguide9/modeling/app-explorer/modules/configure-add-on-and-solution-modules.md

 ---

 {{% alert color="warning" %}}
-In Mendix 9, Add-on modules and Solution modules were previously available in preview for select customers and partners as part of an early access program.
-In Mendix 10, this functionality is generally available and ready for use by any customer or partner.
+In Studio Pro 9, add-on modules and solution modules were previously available in preview for select customers and partners as part of an early access program.
+In Studio Pro 10, this functionality is generally available for all users.
+For more information, see this page in the [Studio Pro 10 Guide](/refguide/configure-add-on-and-solution-modules/).
 {{% /alert %}}

 ## 1 Introduction

 Add-on and solution modules are special types of modules that are developed to add functionality to an app.
-They have Intellectual Property (IP) protection enabled and have the *.mxmodule* extension.
+They have intellectual property (IP) protection enabled and have the *.mxmodule* extension.
 For more information on IP protection, see [IP Protection](/appstore/creating-content/sol-ip-protection/).

-The main *difference* between an add-on and a solution module is their purpose.
-An add-on module is developed to be a *stand-alone functionality* that other users can consume in the their apps, for example, an add-on can be a connector.
+The main difference between an add-on and a solution module is their purpose.
+An add-on module is developed to be a stand-alone functionality that other users can consume in the their apps, for example, an add-on can be a connector.

-Solution modules are *always part of a solution* – any Mendix app that is suitable to be sold to multiple different customers.
+Solution modules are always part of a solution (any Mendix app that is suitable to be sold to multiple different customers).
 Solution modules are dependent on each other and are inseparable.
-Solutions modules form the **solution core** of the solution.
+Solutions modules form the solution core of the solution.

 ## 2 Configuring Add-on and Solution Modules